 The InterLaw Diversity Forum was established in 2008 by founder & chair Daniel Winterfeldt, originally as an inter-organisational forum for all personnel in the legal sector (for both lawyers, including private practice and in-house counsel, as well as non-lawyers).
 Its overall objective was to encourage LGBT+ diversity and inclusion in the legal sector.
-Since its founding the InterLaw Diversity Forum has expanded its scope beyond LGBT+ to encompass all strands of diversity and inclusion, with a particular focus on cultural change in the workplace and ‘multiple identities’.
+Since its founding the InterLaw Diversity Forum has expanded its scope beyond LGBT+ to encompass all strands of diversity and inclusion (including social mobility), with a particular focus on cultural change in the workplace and ‘multiple identities’/intersectionality.

 The InterLaw Diversity Forum was created in response to a need for an organisation to address LGBT+ issues in the London legal sector.
-Until 2008 no London law firm had entered the Stonewall Work Equality Index’s (“WEI”) Top 100 Employers for LGB Employees, which placed the legal sector far behind its City peers.
+In 2007 no London law firm had ever been listed on the Stonewall Work Equality Index’s (“WEI”) Top 100 Employers for LGB Employees, which placed the legal sector far behind its City peers.
 The WEI is the definitive national benchmarking exercise showcasing Britain’s top employers for lesbian, gay, bisexual and transgender staff.
 In addition, top clients of City law firms had asked the London legal community to address LGBT+ issues and to create an environment where employees could reach their full potential irrespective of sexual orientation.

 Since the launch of the InterLaw Diversity Forum, the legal sector’s performance in Stonewall’s WEI has dramatically improved: In 2007 there were no law firms represented in the Top 100 Employers, and the legal sector ranked second from the bottom; In 2017 there were 14 law firms recognized in the Top 100 Employers, and the legal sector was the top-ranking sector overall.
 Stonewall has stated: “A major part of the movement forward for the [legal] sector has been the InterLaw Diversity Forum.
 It helped provide a sector-specific focus.”
 Our successful track record has encouraged us to expand beyond LGBT+ and to advance equality in the legal profession as a whole.